 Expect the unexpected when driving in the mountains.
 Historically, recreational use of Idaho’s mountains has taken a backseat to logging, mining and grazing.
 Consequently, road access to many places is poor.
 Recreational use has drastically increased over the last 20 years and land managers have slowly improved access routes in response.
 Nevertheless, you must plan for and be ready for difficult and dangerous road conditions.

-Almost all of Idaho’s mountain roads (paved, gravel, or dirt) will, depending on weather conditions, require the use of four-wheel drive (4WD) or a high-clearance vehicle at one time or another.
+Almost all of Idaho’s mountain roads (paved, gravel or dirt) will, depending upon weather conditions, require the use of four-wheel drive (4WD) or a high-clearance vehicle at one time or another.
 In many places, you will ﬁnd that the approach to a climb can be accomplished only on foot or with 4WD.

 To be clear, 4WD refers to a vehicle with a transfer case that includes four-wheel drive high and four-wheel drive low, skid plates and, at least, all-terrain tires.
 The 4WD designation does not include all-wheel drive vehicles or two-wheel drive passenger vehicles.
 Most vehicles are not 4WD.

 While many think that the true benefit of a 4WD is for climbing up steep rocky roads, the use of a 4WD’s low range in first gear to descend steep roads is, perhaps, the most important feature.
 A 4WD in low range, first gear, can slowly creep down steep rocky roads.
-This makes it less likely you will puncture a tire or overheat the brakes or lose control.
+This makes it less likely you will puncture a tire, overheat the brakes or lose control.

 Many roads are so poor that they require not only 4WD but also the driving skills to use the vehicle safely on treacherous terrain.
 You need to learn how to drive a 4WD on difficult roads before tackling 4WD roads.

 The book and this website attempt to identify all roads that require something more rugged than a passenger sedan, stating “a 4WD is recommended” or “a 4WD is required.”
 Nevertheless, this is no guarantee that roads not identified as such may require a 4WD.
 You must assess the drivability of any mountain road when you are using it.
 If the road deteriorates or becomes unsafe—STOP!